SevHolm/SevHolm.github.io/README.md

 1. Go to [this](https://github.com/SevHolm/SevHolm.github.io) repository on GitHub.
 2. Click **Use this template** in the top right, and select **Create new repository**
 3. Choose yourself as an owner and name the repository "yourname.github.io" (use your name).
-4. Under “Build and deployment,” choose:
+4. Navigate to the "Settings" tab, click on "Pages" and under “Build and deployment,” choose:
    - **Source**: GitHub Actions
    - **Branch**: `main`
 4. Commit your changes and visit the provided URL.